Powerlearnproject/se-day1-assignment-abascharles/README.md

   Deployment - Releasing the software to production environments Maintenance - Ongoing support, bug fixes, and enhancements after release

 # Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+Provide examples of scenarios where each would be appropriate
   Waterfall Methodology:

   Sequential, linear approach